By Marshall M. Fredericks, America’s Public Sculptor

 Marshall M. Frederick’s Spirit of Detroit is undergoing conversation.
 Conservation is the practices and techniques used to preserve, protect, and safeguard art ensuring its longevity while protecting its cultural, historical, and artistic intents.

 The Detroit-Wayne Joint Building Authority owns and manages the Coleman A. Young Municipal Center and is responsible for the upkeep and maintenance of the Spirit of Detroit sculpture.
-The iconic bronze statue, dedicated on September 23, 1956, requires maintenance every fifteen years to clean the bronze and reapply the “Marshall Fredericks” green patina.
-Marshall M. Fredericks Sculpture Museum curators will inspect the statue when it is completely stripped.
-A protective screen will be installed to protect the base finish during the restoration process, which is expected to be complete by mid-September.
+The iconic bronze statue, dedicated on September 23, 1958, requires maintenance every fifteen years to clean the bronze and reapply the “Marshall Fredericks” green patina.
+Starting in August of 2024, Marshall M. Fredericks Sculpture Museum curators and restoration artist, Robert Zahorsky, began the conservation process.
+Currently, the conservation for the sculpture has been completed as of mid September while the landscape around the sculpture is being restored and is expected to be completed in October for the 66th dedication anniversary.

 PATINATION